troxler/awesome-css-frameworks/.github/CONTRIBUTING.md

   [Demo](TODO),
   [Docs](TODO),
   [Repo](TODO)
+  | #TODO
 ```

 Note that there are two whitespaces after the first line to enforce a line break.

 Adding links to the demo or documentation is optional, but you should add them if they are explicitly provided by the framework.
+The last line is used to add information about what CSS preprocessors (if any) are used by the framework.
+For example, if something only uses CSS, add `#CSS`.
+If a framework uses CSS, SASS, and Stylus, add `#CSS #SASS #Stylus`.